drone/docs/content/server/ha/overview.md

 ---

 <div class="alert">
 HA (high availability) for drone is in Beta and may not be suitable for production workloads.
-Furthermore this is a community effort and is not subject to support services or service level agreements at this time.
 </div>

 Drone is a now capable of being a highly available service that is resilient to failures.